No meat, no milk. Is it okay to raise my child on a vegan diet? | DW | 05.03.2021

-Vegans can often be judged harshly and asked invasive questions about their diet — even more so if they decide to raise their children vegan.
-But is it actually harmful and irresponsible?
+Vegans can often be judged harshly and asked critical questions about their diet — even more so if they decide to raise their children vegan.
+But is it actually harmful or irresponsible?

+Many children in the world don't get enough of the right nutrients, no matter which diet they are on

 "Don't tell me you're following this trend now, too!"